Wellers0n/Slide-JS-and-ReactJS/README.md

-# React Colocation Evolution Slides
+# Starred with Javascript and ReactJS

-Slides of my talk about React Colocation Evolution.
+Slides of my talk about Javascript and ReactJS.

 ## Development